SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/require-receipts-on-expense-reports.md

 **Description**

-> Counts the number of attached Files on a custom object (Expense Report).
+> This recipe counts the number of attached Files on a custom object (Expense Report).
 Though this won't guarantee that the files are actually receipts, it can be used as part of a check to make sure that expense reports are complete before sending them to managers for checking and approval.
 >
 > This simplified example is based on use in real life at my prior job.
 In that org we had a Monthly Expense Report object and child Expense Report Items.
 We asked people to upload files onto the top-level object and prevented putting the Monthly Expense Report into the approval process if there was not at least one attached File.
 (Some people would scan multiple receipts into a single PDF, so we couldn't assume a 1:1 count of files to receipts.)